usrbinnc/netcat-cpi-kernel-module/README.md

 Kernel Module Edition - 2014
 ----------------------------

-Welcome to one of the dumber album release formats ever created.
-We're glad that we can all lose brain cells together, one at a time.
+Welcome to one of the more unnecessarily complicated album release formats ever created.

 Hold up wait
 -------------
-In this repository, you (yes you!) will be able to compile your own kernel module, create a `/dev/netcat` device, and pipe that bad boy into an audio player.
+In this repository, you (yes you!) will be able to compile your own kernel module, create a `/dev/netcat` device and pipe its output into an audio player.

-This repository contains the album bytes in `.h` files, that came from `.ogg` files that were encoded from `.wav` files that were created from `.mp3` files that were encoded from the mastered `.wav` files which were generated from ProTools final mix `.wav` files that were created from 24-track analog tape.
+This repository contains the album's track data as ASCII bytes in `.h` files, that came from `.ogg` files that were encoded from `.wav` files that were created from `.mp3` files that were encoded from the mastered `.wav` files which were generated from ProTools final mix `.wav` files that were created from 24-track analog tape.